learn-co-curriculum/precollege-summer-advanced-web-design-track/day-02/README.md

 + Understand the concept of a return value
 + Understand local and global variable scope
 + Understand when to use semicolons with functions

+## Hints and Hurdles
++ The Chrome Extension Project is really fun - give the students plenty of time to work on this.

+### Bare Minimum SWBATs for Tomorrow
++ Declaring a function
++ Understanding the difference between declaring and executing a function
++ Executing a function with and without arguments